Rai 3

-Rai 3 (formerly Rai Tre) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
+Rai 3 (Rai Tre) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
 It was launched on 15 December 1979 and its programming is centred towards cultural and regional programming.
 It has always been considered the most left-leaning channel of Italian public television.
 Rai 3 is a direct competitor to La7 and Mediaset's Rete 4.